-Approvals for special events may require the approval of the WSU Department of Public Safety and the Office of Environmental Health & Safety.
-A walk through and/or demonstration of the special event should be given to the satisfaction of the Office of Risk Management Fire Safety Inspector, the Department of Public Safety, and the Office of Environmental Health & Safety before the event is approved.
+Approvals for special events may require the approval of the WSU Police Department and the Office of Environmental Health & Safety.
+A walk through and/or demonstration of the special event should be given to the satisfaction of the Office of Risk Management Fire Safety Inspector, the Police Department, and the Office of Environmental Health & Safety before the event is approved.